-Thanks to the Titan Deck Foot Anchor™, anyone can effortlessly install ground anchored deck footings at a fraction of the cost of concrete footings.
+Thanks to the Titan Building Products' Deck Foot Anchor™ anyone can effortlessly install ground anchored deck footings at a fraction of the cost of concrete footings.

-If your deck can be Free Standing - not attached to the ledger of your house - and 80% or more of all residential decks can be - you are going to love this.
+If your deck can be Free Standing - not attached to the ledger of your house - and 80% or more of all residential decks can be - you are going to love this product.

 Just use an electric impact wrench and easily drive the anchor down - or reverse if necessary.

-It is a far more secure system for floating decks as low as 2" to as high as 6' or 7' (with proper bracing) above the ground, walkways, sheds or other lightweight structures than blocks.
+It is a far more secure system, for floating decks as low as 2" to as high as 6' or 7' (with proper bracing) above the ground, walkways, sheds or other lightweight structures, than concrete blocks.

 Keep reading... or click the link below to BUY NOW.